contactlab/contacthub-sdk-nodejs/README.md

 ### createSessionId

-Generate a new random sessionId to use in ContactHub events.
+Generates a new random sessionId to use in ContactHub events.

 ```js
 const sessionId = ch.createSessionId();